lukeg101/lplzoo/Sub/README.md

 Some notes about the syntax:

-- The syntax is identical to STLC but with the addition of the Units, records, and projections.
+- The above syntax only covers the core calculus, and not the repl extensions (such as let bindings above).
+The extensions are simply added on in the repl.
+- Variables are strings (excluding numbers), as this is isomorphic to a whiteboard treatment and hence the most familiar.
 - Units are largely uninteresting, but can be formed as `()` like in Haskell, and typed like `1` or (or `⊤`).
-- Records are generalised products formed as comma-separated sequence of assignments of terms to labels `t=v`, nested inside curly braces `{1=(), 2=\1:A.1}`.
-Record types are comma-separated assignments of typings to labels `t:v`, nested inside curly braces (such as `{1:⊤, 2:A->A}`).
+- Records are generalised products formed as comma-separated sequence of assignments of terms to labels `t=v`, nested inside curly braces `{u=(), ida=\a:A.a}`.
+Record types are comma-separated assignments of typings to labels `t:v`, nested inside curly braces (such as `{1:⊤, f:A->A}`).
 - Despite using subtyping, the subtyping relation is not part of the syntax or language itself but rather a feature used during typechecking.
 As such it is not featured in the grammars.
-- Variables are positive integers (including zero) as this is easy for Haskell to process, and for me implement variable generation.
-This is isomorphic to a whiteboard treatment using characters (like `\x:1.x`).
-- Types range over upper-case characters `A,B,C...`, nested arrow types: `T -> T`, the unit type `()`, and generalised record types `{1:A,2:B->A,...,8:C}`.
+- Types range over upper-case characters `A,B,C...`, nested arrow types: `T -> T`, the unit type `()`, and generalised record types `{a:A,f:B->A,...,c:C}`.
 - Arrows associate to the right so that `T -> T -> T` is the same as `T -> (T -> T)` but not `((T -> T) -> T)`.
-- Nested terms don't need brackets: `\1:A.\2:B. 2` unless enforcing application on the right.
-Whitespace does not matter `\1:{2:A, 3:B}.
-1` unless it is between application where you need at least one space.
+- Nested terms don't need brackets: `\a:A.\b:B. b` unless enforcing application on the right.
+Whitespace does not matter `\r:{a:A, b:B}.    r` unless it is between application where you need at least one space.
 - To quit use `Ctrl+C` or whatever your machine uses to interrupt computations.

 ## Semantics